justinj/sqlite3-pixie/README.md

 In particular, this almost certainly does not work on Linux at the moment (due to the hardcoded location of the sqlite dsym).

-Presumably in the future Pixie will have a more uniform interface across different SQL database, like Clojure has jdbc, so this is sort of temporary (in its current form, at least).
+Presumably in the future Pixie will have a more uniform interface across different SQL databases, like Clojure has jdbc, so this is sort of temporary (in its current form, at least).

 Pull requests welcome!